victoriamengar/IBIDAT/README.md

 ## Exercise 2

-This is a Python script that
+This repository contains an R script designed to predict View Through Rate (VTR) using various machine learning techniques.
+Below is a guide on how to install, use, and interpret the script.

 ### Installation